LandonAndEmma/SimpleImageGalleryFilterer/README.md

 - Browse and navigate through a collection of images.
 - Apply various image filters, including blur, sharpen, smooth, detail, contour, and emboss.
+- Crop/zoom into the center of the image based on how many pixels you want it to zoom into.
-- Save edited images or load new ones.
+- Save edited images or load your own.
 - Easy-to-use graphical user interface.

 ## Requirements